21 Aug Disrupting Gender Inequality in Call Centers

-Problems hidden in the shadows for generations including gender inequality and unequal pay are coming to light with the help of things like the #MeToo movement.
+Gender inequality and unequal pay have come to light with the help of things like the #MeToo movement and detailed worldwide studies on the state of gender disparity.
 These issues are common in the call center and contact center sector.
-Why is that?
-Where do we go from here?
+How do we go about disrupting inequality in contact centers, and beyond?

 It’s a Numbers Game

 Traditionally, there are more women in the contact/call center industry than men and in lower level positions.
-That’s why call centers have been called the female ghetto, a disparaging word first identifying Jewish neighborhoods in medieval Venice and still haunting low-income urban communities today.
+That’s why call centers have been called the female ghetto, a disparaging word first identifying Jewish neighborhoods in medieval Venice.
+The term still haunts low-income urban communities today.

-Though in some countries like the Philippines, the balance between male and female agents is almost equal, agents are mostly female worldwide.
+Though in countries like the Philippines, male and female agents are almost equal, agents are mostly female worldwide.
 Men hold most of the supervisory, management and executive positions.
 The reasons for this appear to be linked to traditional societal roles and biases.

 Why More Female Agents?
 They Follow the Rules.

-Like the traditional marriage vows where only the women’s included ‘obey’, one reason for gender inequality in call centers is that women adhere to policies more than men:
+There are some traditional marriage vows where only women promise to ‘obey’.
+One reason for gender inequality in call centers is that women adhere to policies more than men:

 “Interviews with call centre managers and recruiters suggest that female workers are preferred over males because they stick to the rules.
 Managers (of both sexes) say things like: “You do find that the men are more likely to be doing things that they shouldn’t be doing, whereas women stick to the procedure and the way it should be done.”